Skip to main content

 If your income varies or falls during the tax year, it is possible that your total for the year will fall below the repayment threshold even if your earnings exceed the weekly or monthly threshold.

-The repayment threshold for academic year 2022-2023 is £20,195.
+The repayment threshold for financial year 2024-2025 is £26,065.

 Your income may vary as a result of receiving a bonus payment or working overtime, for example, but earn below the threshold for the rest of the time.
 In this situation you will be able to apply to the Student Loans Company for a refund of all repayments made in the applicable year, or simply the 'overpayments'.

 You may also decide not to apply for a refund which will allow you to clear your loan balance more quickly.
-If you have repaid your loan but deductions continue, you should write to the Student Loans Company enclosing your wage slips to show these extra deductions, and any overpayments will be refunded to you with interest.
+If you have repaid your loan, but deductions continue, you should write to the Student Loans Company enclosing your wage slips to show these extra deductions, and any overpayments will be refunded to you with interest.
 Interest is paid at the same rate as it is charged to your account and is tax free.

 The Student Loans Company does not refund any voluntary payments that you have made unless you have finished repaying the loan and these are in fact 'overpayments'.